mhrddadeli/Django-for-Beginners/README.md

 # Django-for-Beginners
-Practices From Django for Beginners
+Practices From Django for Beginners Book